Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ## TO-DO
 - [ ] Update and construct readme and help message
 - [ ] Add examples (images) of a working environement after applying the customizer in Linux
-- [ ] Add final & to alias of gitk  (git_aliases), pluma, VS code,  so is always launched in background
 - [ ] Change the default storing place for wallpapers. change from ~/Images to ~/Images/wallpapers or in a folder in $USR_BIN_FOLDER
 - [ ] Refine extract function: extract dependencies in another extract function
 - [ ] Use the same fields in the same order in launchers: Name, GenericName, Type, Comment, Categories=IDE;Programming;, Version, StartupWMClass, Icon, Exec, Terminal, StartupNotify, MimeType=x-scheme-handler/tg;, Encoding=UTF-8
 - [ ] Add special func in `uninstall` that uninstalls the file structures that the customizer creates (~/.bash_functions, ~/.bin, etc.) That cannot be removed directly using uninstall
 - [ ] Move all argument processing to the same data structure that we are using for storing info abaout the programs.
 This is in order to reduce the steps needed to implement a program an autogenerate a README table
-- [ ] Split git aliases in many functions (alias_gitk, function_dummycommit, gitprompt added in prompt...)
-- [ ] Apply rule: no apt, the default way to install package in script is apt-get
 - [ ] Apply rule: all variables should be declared with the needed scope and its write/read permissions (local -r)
-- [ ] Put Path declaration in common data, as a bash function
 - [ ] Autofirma
 - [ ] Eclipse
 - [ ] Geogebra